NBA Rumors: Blazers Could Trade Evan Turner And 1st-Round Pick For Jimmy Butler, ‘Bleacher Report’ Suggests

 Despite having the explosive backcourt duo of Damian Lillard and C.J.
 McCollum, the Portland Trail Blazers are not expected to make a huge impact in the 2018-19 NBA season.
-In the ESPN Summer Forecast, panelists predicted the Trail Blazers to fail to earn a playoff spot in the deep Western Conference, only finishing as the No. 10 seed with a 43-39 win-loss record.
+In the ESPN Summer Forecast, panelists predicted the Trail Blazers will fail to earn a playoff spot in the deep Western Conference, only finishing as the No. 10 seed with a 43-39 win-loss record.
 The prediction is not surprising at all, especially for those people who saw the Trail Blazers being swept by the DeMarcus Cousins-less New Orleans Pelicans in the first round of the Western Conference Playoffs 2018.

 The Western Conference is expected to be more competitive next season now that LeBron James is playing for the Los Angeles Lakers.
-Even if the Trail Blazers succeed to make their sixth consecutive appearances in the NBA Playoffs, it remains questionable if they have the capability to beat powerhouse teams like the Houston Rockets and the reigning NBA champions, Golden State Warriors, in a best-of-seven series.
+Even if the Trail Blazers succeed in making their sixth consecutive appearance in the NBA Playoffs, it remains questionable if they have the capability to beat powerhouse teams like the Houston Rockets and the reigning NBA champion Golden State Warriors in a best-of-seven series.
 If they want to increase their chance of fully dominating the Western Conference, the Trail Blazers should consider making a big move before the February NBA trade deadline.

 According to Grant Hughes of Bleacher Report, one of the potential trade deadline targets for the Trail Blazers is Jimmy Butler of the Minnesota Timberwolves.